 5. Make it easy for them

-Retail customers need plenty of information before they can make a commitment.
-I am going to dedicate an entire blog post to this topic later on but basically you should create an overview of your offering, which should include things like:
+B2B customers need plenty of information before they can commit.
+I am going to dedicate an entire blog post to this topic later on, but basically, you should create an overview of your offering, which should include things like:

-Make this overview sing out the personality of your brand, the more personal and unique the better.
+Make this overview sing out your brand's personality, the more personal and unique, the better.
 Retailers are always looking for something special so give them something to get excited about!

 6. Keep in touch

-Finding the right stockists is a crucial factor in the success of your business, and once you have them you need to keep them happy and interested in your company.
+Finding the right stockists is crucial for the success of your business, and once you have them, you need to keep them happy and interested in your company.
 And that's a topic for another day!
-In the meantime check out our start-up tips written specifically for small businesses starting out with wholesale.
+In the meantime, check out our start-up tips written specifically for small businesses starting out with wholesale.
+And if you are looking to take wholesale orders online, try Orderspace for free for 30 days and see how much time and money you could save with our B2B eCommerce solution.

 Getting the best from your wholesale customers